 And who could forget the three generations of the Jiang family, right?
 They were just a hilarious bunch.
 Come on now!
 I was more into watching them interacting within the family than the other side dramas at times.
 Maybe for comedic reasons but it was really funny.
 Grandpa Jiang was always so hilarious with his forgetful state (or fake ones?) or how enlightened he could sound at times.
 Jiang Hu Piao was crazy though really loved his family.
 Nothing like a gang leader but he was more than capable.
 Then there was the princess of the house, always up to something yet she was not really spoiled.
 She was fierce all right yet I think she couldn’t really be called spoiled because she treated others so nice, not letting on airs at all–whether how she regarded Wu Xiong and Wen Xiong or her classmates.
 She might be scheming away about some things, but never looked down on others.

 And while we were on the subject, was Qing Mei really Jiang Hu Piao’s daughter?
-The director and/or scriptwriter(s) was messing with us too much.
+The director and/or scriptwriter(s) were messing with us too much.
 We got the answer that Grandpa Jiang was trying to delay matters by tricking Bai Long.
 BUT there was definite suspicion in the air–even if Jiang Hu Piao had claimed on trusting his wife fully.
-Qing Mei chose to riff the envelope up without opening it because she declared that her father was Jiang Hu Piao.
+Qing Mei chose to rip the envelope up without opening it because she declared that her father was Jiang Hu Piao.
 So…it was all about trust and the importance of their family after all.
 The truth did not matter that much.
 They had a good relationship going on all along.
 It did not matter to them what was real.
 (Even before the DNA incident, Grandpa Jiang had told his son that he did not care if she was or was not really his grand-daughter because she would always be to him.)

 Nothing like ending it with a wedding, right?
 But I was glad it wasn’t cliche with the main couple’s wedding.
 A family portrait indeed.
 (Too bad no Wu Xiong but it was all right.
 Don’t want to ask for too much, LOL!)